-There is a lot of famous cliffs in Bali, but Angel’s Billabong is surely different.
+There are a lot of famous cliffs in Bali, but Angel’s Billabong is surely different.
 The eroded coral reefs are forming a natural infinity pool between the cliffs.
 From above, it looks like a group of ponds made of coral reefs with a perfect ocean view.

 However, there is some restriction.
 People are only allowed to go down the cliff and have a short swim when the tide is low.
 It’s still risky to go down, if in doubt, just take a look from the top of the cliff.
 Angel’s Billabong is still pretty scenic from above.

-This site could display a contrast characteristic, depending on the high and low tide.
+This site could display a contrasting characteristic, depending on the high and low tide.
 During high tide season, there is no way for tourists to go down the cliff.
 Even when the natural pool looks pretty calm, strong currents can come in any minute.
-Massive waves can crush into Angel’s Billabong cliff without warning.
+Massive waves can crush Angel’s Billabong cliff without warning.